cceh/kosh_data/README.md

+# Kosh Data

-Here you can access lexical datasets found in <a href="http://github/cceh/kosh_data">this repository</a> via APIs created with Kosh.
+Here you can access lexical datasets found in <a href="https://github.com/cceh/kosh_data">this repository</a> via APIs created with Kosh.

 To learn more about Kosh, visit <a href="https://kosh.uni-koeln.de">https://kosh.uni-koeln.de</a>

-## API Interaction:
+## API Interaction

 Kosh offers instances of Swagger UI and  GraphiQL per indexed dataset.